 Place on the prepared baking sheets, about 1 1/2 or 2 inches apart.
 With a floured finger, press the center of each ball to make it into a little bowl or nest.

-Bake one sheet of cookies at a time, about 18 minutes, until they are light golden brown on the bottom.
+Bake one sheet of cookies at a time, 16 to 18 minutes, until they are light golden brown on the bottom.

 Take the pan out of the oven, and immediately fill each cookie with 1/2 teaspoon of cranberry sauce, then return the cookies to the oven for 2 minutes.